bitcoin-api/bitcoin-api-full-stack/README.md

 > About multiple servers:
-You can set up multiple backend servers if you have lots and lots of addresses although you only need one backend server, even if you have a large amount of addresses.
+You can set up multiple backend servers if you have lots and lots of addresses although you only need one backend server, even if you have a large number of addresses.

 #### Steps to Setup a Bitcoin-API Bitcoin Node Server